NicolasDurrande/guepard/docs/notebooks/equivalent_obs_GPR_ensembles.md

 plt.tight_layout()
 ```

-On this simple example, predictions from PAPL are extremely close to the ground truth despite requiring to store and invert matrices that are 1/3rd of the size of a full model.
+On this simple example, predictions from the Equiv.
+Obs Ensemble are extremely close to the ground truth despite requiring to store and invert matrices that are 1/3rd of the size of a full model.

 ## Sampling from the posterior